Search

 Grid-Enhancing Technologies

 The U.S. electrical grid faces many challenges over the coming decades.
-Aging infrastructure needs to be replaced, demand for power continues to increase, and climate change is driving a push for clean and sustainable energy.
+Aging infrastructure must be replaced, demand for power increases, and climate change is driving a push for clean and sustainable energy.
 These combined challenges strain existing transmission systems to provide reliable power.
 Upgrades to the transmission system can be costly and time-consuming, which has created a backlog of transmission projects across the nation.
-Grid-enhancing technologies (GETs) provide operational support while larger upgrades are completed enroute to a transmission system that reliably integrates new power sources.
+Grid-enhancing technologies (GETs) provide operational support while larger upgrades are completed en route to a transmission system that reliably integrates new power sources.

-To fill the knowledge gaps of GETs, the Department of Energy Office of Electricity and Wind Energy Technologies Office established the Transmission Optimization with Grid-Enhancing Technologies (TOGETs) project.
-This project guides research to fill knowledge gaps of GETs, develops new modeling and simulation methodologies, and conducts a full-scale, multifaceted field exercise on INL’s Power Grid Testbed.
-INL’s nearly two-decades of R&D expertise in Dynamic Line Rating adds significant depth to the expansion of innovative solutions.
+To fill the knowledge gaps of GETs, the Department of Energy Office of Electricity and Wind Energy Technologies Office established the Transmission Optimization with Grid-enhancing Technologies Project.
+This project guides research to fill knowledge gaps of GETs, develops new modeling and simulation methodologies, and conducts a full-scale, multifaceted field exercise on INL’s Power Grid Test Bed.
+INL’s nearly two decades of R&D expertise in Dynamic Line Rating adds significant depth to the expansion of innovative solutions.

 A better understanding of how various GETs can work together will allow regulatory bodies and utility providers to evaluate the benefits and risks of these devices and techniques.
 The combination of GETs leads to improving the use of existing transmission lines, supporting transmission upgrades as they occur, maximizing power transfer, and reducing lost revenue due to congestion and inefficiency.